frictionlessdata/frictionless-prototype-py/docs/target/validating-data/README.md

        12        1  type-error        The cell "x" in row at position "12" and field "id" at position "1" has incompatible type: type is "integer/default"

 Okay, why do we need to use a resource descriptor if the result is the same?
 The reason is metadata + data packaging.
-Let's extend our resoure descriptor:
+Let's extend our resource descriptor:

 ```python